bot-app/trading/docs/freqai-running.md

 ## Using Tensorboard

 !!! note "Availability"
     FreqAI includes tensorboard for a variety of models, including XGBoost, all PyTorch models, Reinforcement Learning, and Catboost.
-If you would like to see Tensorboard integrated into another model type, please open an issue on the [Freqtrade GitHub](https://github.com/bot-app/trading/issues)
+If you would like to see Tensorboard integrated into another model type, please open an issue on the [Trading GitHub](https://github.com/bot-app/trading/issues)

 !!! danger "Requirements"
     Tensorboard logging requires the FreqAI torch installation/docker image.